Core Guides

 <bean id="scheduler1" class="com.aspectran.core.scheduler.support.QuartzSchedulerFactoryBean">

-<item type="properties" name="quartzProperties">
+<property type="properties" name="quartzProperties">

 <entry name="org.quartz.scheduler.instanceName">MyScheduler</entry>